Skyfall: Casting

 Ralph Fiennes was cast as Gareth Mallory, a former lieutenant colonel in the British Army and now Chairman of the Intelligence and Security Committee, which regulates MI6.
 At the end of the film, Mallory becomes the head of MI6, assuming the title of 'M'.
 During production, Fiennes stated that he could not say anything specific about the role other than that it was a "really interesting part which is really quite fun".
 Fiennes had previously been considered to play Bond during the casting of GoldenEye.
 Naomie Harris was cast as the returning character of Miss Moneypenny.
 Harris's role was initially presented as that of Eve, an MI6 field agent who works closely with Bond.
 Despite media speculation that Harris had been cast as Miss Moneypenny, this was not confirmed by anyone involved in production, with Harris herself dismissing claims that Eve was in fact Moneypenny.
 According to Harris, Eve "[believes] she is Bond's equal, but she is really his junior".
 Another returning character was Q, played by Ben Whishaw.
 Mendes had initially declined to confirm which part Whishaw would play, and later said the idea of the re-introduction was his, saying, "I offered ideas about Moneypenny, Q and a flamboyant villain and they said yes".
 To play the part of Kincade, Mendes cast Albert Finney.
 The producers briefly considered approaching Sean Connery to play the role in a nod to the 50th anniversary of the series, but decided not to as they felt Connery's presence would have been seen as stunt casting and might disengage the audience.
+Skyfall also marked the final film role of Finney before his death in 2019.